cptactionhank/docker-atlassian-jira/README.md

 The installation directory `/usr/local/atlassian/jira` is not mounted as a volume as standard anymore.
 Should you need to persist changes in this directory run the container with the additional argument `--volume /usr/local/atlassian/jira`.

+## Patches

+Here you can read about significant changes to the repository/Docker image.

+### 20. september 2015

+Now bundles the MySQL Connector/J driver which is the official JDBC driver for MySQL.
+This means that you can now use MySQL as a database backend since it was not bundled by default with the Atlassian JIRA distribution.
+It looks like Oracle 11g and Microsoft SQL Server drivers are bundled as well as drivers for HyperSQL and PostgreSQL.

 ## I'm in the fast lane!
 Get me started

 To quickly get started with running a JIRA instance, first run the following command: